manofgod747/The-Fundamental-Principles-of-Law/README.md

 § 4 Death

 ## Appendix

+### Justice and Reason
+Without justice and reason as the foundational principle of the legal system, all legal proceeding have arbitrary outcomes.
+Justice means that the parties of a trial agree that the verdict is fair and impartial.
+Fairness and impartialness can only be achieved if the reason for a verdict is based on sound moral and logical grounds.

 ### Life Begins at Conception
 Life is sacred.
 The soul lives and feels independent of bodily development.
 Therefore abortion is considered premeditated murder.